 As Prohibition came to a close in 1933, Brown-Forman geared up to begin distilling Early Times again.
 To keep up with the brands growth, Brown-Forman acquired the Old Kentucky Distillery, which later became the Early Times Distillery in Louisville, Kentucky, providing the brand a home of its own.

 The historic plant, now named the Brown-Forman Distillery, remains the home of Early Times and stands as the longest continuously operating distillery under the same ownership in Kentucky.
-This site is also the headquarters for Brown-Forman today.
+The distillery is just down the street a few miles from the headquarters for Brown-Forman today.

 Post WWII Early Times Offered Many Expressions